-27 Recent research in Kenya showed that this was often not the case (APSP 2015).
-28SO/IEC 27001:2013 is an information security standard that was published in September 2013.
+SO/IEC 27001:2013 is an information security standard that was published in September 2013.
 It is published by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
-Organizations which meet the standard may be certified compliant by an independent accredited certification body on successful completion of a formal compliance audit.
-29The World Bank's full list includes 21 countries.
-We have added further ones based on an updated assessment.
+Organizations which meet the standard may be certified compliant by an independ- ent and accredited certification body on successful completion of a formal compliance audit.